john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### Notes

-In math and physics, perturbation theory is the idea of apply small changes to the mathematical solutions to complex problems.
-Here, we take a solved maze and perturb it slightly by adding a couple walls, then re-solving the maze.
+In math and physics, perturbation theory is idea that you can solve a new problem by starting with the known solution to an old problem and making a small change.
+Here, we take a solved maze and perturb it slightly by adding a couple walls, then re-solve the maze.
 This is an amazingly powerful tool.
 It can fix nearly any flaw in a maze.
 Or you can start with a non-maze, say a nice spiral or a cute drawing, and turn it into a maze using first-order perturbations.

 With great power comes great responsibility.
 If you use this method on a grid that does not contain a maze, it will fail.
 If you run too many iterations of this algorithm, your end maze will look nothing like the original.
 But if used wisely, this is an extremely powerful tool.